 |Mutual Fund with Net Assets worth Rs.
 100 Crores||Rs.
 2.50/100 Crores||2.50%|

-The Asset Management Companies can charge an additional 30 bps of Total Expense Ratio if the recent inflows from cities other than that listed as the top 15 reaches up to 15% of the scheme’s Assets Under Management (AUM) or 30% of the gross inflows in the mutual fund scheme.
+The Asset Management Companies can charge an additional 30 bps of Total Expense Ratio if the recent inflows from cities other than that listed as the top 15 reach up to 15% of the scheme’s Assets Under Management (AUM) or 30% of the gross inflows in the mutual fund scheme.
 The highest value is taken into consideration.
-This means that, if the TER limit on equity schemes are 2.5% there is a chance of this going up to 2.8%.
+This means that, if the TER limit on equity schemes are 2.5% there are chances of it going up to 2.8%.

-Mutual Fund Loads are charges applicable on the mutual fund investments.
-These are one-time charges levied at the time of investing in a mutual fund scheme or at the time of exiting a mutual fund scheme.
+Mutual fund loads are the one-time charges levied at the time of investing in a mutual fund scheme or at the time of exiting a mutual fund scheme.
 The charges applicable are as follows:

 Entry Load – This is charged at the time of investing in a mutual fund scheme.
-This amount is deducted from the Net Asset Value (NAV).
+This amount is deducted from the fund’s Net Asset Value (NAV).
 Different fund houses charge different entry load fees.
 Generally, the charges are 2.25% of the investment value.
-SEBI has made it mandatory that an entry load is no longer charged by fund houses and this practice has been discontinued.
+However, as per a recent regulation by the SEBI, fund houses can no longer charge an entry load.

-Exit Load – When an investor exits from a mutual fund scheme within a short span of holding the same, an Exit Load has to be paid.
-This fee is levied in order to discourage investors from opting out of the scheme and to reduce the number of withdrawal.
+Exit Load – When an investor exits from a mutual fund scheme within a short span of holding the same, an exit load has to be paid.
+This fee is levied in order to discourage investors from opting out of the scheme and to reduce the number of withdrawals.
 Different fund houses charge different entry load fees, depending on a predetermined holding period.

 Other Costs – There are some indirect costs incurred by investors during the investment tenure.
 This includes charges related to opening a demat account, maintaining the demat account, brokerage charges, etc. While buying and selling stocks, a security transaction tax is levied which has to be paid by investors.